 The onset of disease also ranges widely, from prenatal to adult life, therefore so does the mortality.
 The clinical course is characterized by a silent phase in all sufferers, but the more severe types are followed by a period of rapid progression and a final phase in which the disease is somewhat quiescent, with slow progression or even, rarely, some improvement.
 Worsening of disease activity is observed during stressful periods such as infections.

-The complications of SMA are most severe and common in type 1 and type 2.
+The complications of spinal muscular atrophy are most severe and common in type 1 and type 2.
 They include:

 - Poor growth and failure of weight gain due to hypotonia of swallowing and chewing muscles, with resultant inability to feed normally